End of slavery in France: Proclamation of the Abolition of Slavery in the French Colonies

-The effective abolition of slavery in France was enacted with the Decree abolishing Slavery of 27 April 1848.
+The abolition of slavery in France was enacted with the Decree abolishing Slavery of 27 April 1848.

 In particular Martinique was the first French overseas territory in which the decree for the abolition of slavery actually came into force, on 23 May 1848.

 Gabon was founded as a settlement for emancipated slaves.

+Final abolition (1903) and subsequent events

+At about the same time, France started colonizing Africa and gained possession of much of West Africa by 1900.
+In 1905, the French abolished slavery in most of French West Africa.
+The French also attempted to abolish Tuareg slavery following the Kaocen Revolt.
+In the region of the Sahel, slavery has long persisted.

+The abolition wasn't strictly enforced.
+Several French territories kept practicing slavery until 1904 as was the case in Senegal or 1894 in French Sudan.

+Passed on 10 May 2001, the Taubira law officially acknowledges slavery and the Atlantic slave trade as a crime against humanity.
+10 May was chosen as the day dedicated to recognition of the crime of slavery.

 Slavery in France in the 21st century

-Since the abolition of slavery in 1848, additional efforts were made to eliminate other forms of slavery.
+Since the abolition of slavery proclamation in 1848, additional efforts were made to eliminate other forms of slavery.
 In 1890, the Brussels Conference Act (a collection of anti-slavery measures aimed at ending the slave trade on land and sea, especially in the Congo Basin, the Ottoman Empire, and the East African coast) was signed, followed in 1904 by the International Agreement for the suppression of the White Slave Traffic.
 Only France, the Netherlands and Russia applied the treaty to the entirety of their colonial empires with immediate effect.
 In 1926, the Slavery Convention was ratified by France and other nations.

 Although slavery has been outlawed for over a century, many criminal organizations still practice human trafficking.
 For this reason, on July 25, 2013, France recognized modern-day slavery as a crime punishable by up to 30 years in jail.